-DSLR is dying, yes we are knew that.
+DSLR is dying, yes we all knew that.

 Camera manufacturer can hardly ignore the fact that DSLR market is shrinking.
 At the same time, the Mirrorless product is gaining her momentum.
 Action and sport photography, the last edge of advantage of DSLR, could possibly be taken over by the coming Sony A9.